 B1.
-Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2014.
+Note: Report students formerly designated as "first professional" in the graduate cells.

-FULI L-TIME PART -TIME
+FULL-TIME PART-TIME

 Men Women Men Women

 Undergraduates

-Degree-seeking, first-time freshmen 43 62 4 8
+Degree-seeking, first-time freshmen 44 67 3 4

-Other first-year, degree- seeking 24 42 8 12
+Other first-year, degree- seeking 19 22 10 12

-All other degree-seeking 103 179 21 65
+All other degree-seeking 94 187 29 83

-Total degree-seeking 170 283 33 85
+Total degree-seeking 157 276 42 99

-All other undergraduates enrolled in credit courses 0 0 120 332
+All other undergraduates enrolled in credit courses 1 0 63 172

-Total undergraduates 170 283 153 417
+Total undergraduates 158 276 105 271

-First-professional

-First-time, first-professional students

-All other first-professionals

-Total first-professional

 Graduate

 Degree-seeking, first-time

 All other degree-seeking

 All other graduates enrolled in credit courses

 Total graduate

-Total all undergraduates: 1,023
+Total all undergraduates: 810

-Total all graduate and professional students: \\\\\0
+Total all graduate: 0

-GRAND TOTAL ALL STUDENTS: 1,023
+GRAND TOTAL ALL STUDENTS: 810

 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2014.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)

-Nonresident aliens 1 19 29
+Nonresident aliens 1 9 10

-Black, non-Hispanic 3 8 13

-American Indian or Alaska Native 0 15 24

-Asian or Pacific Islander 0 6 7
+Hispanic/Latino 6 24 24

-Hispanic 1 7 8
+Black or African American, non- Hispanic 7 24 26

-White, non-Hispanic 112 516 942
+White, non-Hispanic 92 445 571

+American Indian or Alaska Native, non- Hispanic 2 20 22

+Asian, non-Hispanic 0 5 5

-Race/ethnicity unknown 0 0 0
+Native Hawaiian or other Pacific Islander, non-Hispanic 0 0 0

-Total 117 571 1,023
+Two or more races, non-Hispanic 2 10 10

+Race and/or ethnicity unknown 8 37 142

+Total 118 574 810